abelozer/cisco-hints/ios-xr/object-group.md

 # IOS XR object-groups
 There's nothing new with object-groups.
 It was implemented either in IOS and NX-OS.
 This is just a reminder that you can use it on IOS XR.
 ACE is represented by network and/or port object-groups, the super-set of ACE.

+This is convenient when you have to repeat some ACEs many times.

+> **Attention**: There's a known defect [CSCur28806](https://bst.cloudapps.cisco.com/bugsearch/bug/CSCur28806/).
+Host ACE in object-group matches _any_.
+As a workaround use /32 subnet entry.
+Also SMU is available for many releases.
+Current recommended IOS XR 5.3.4 has integrated fix.

-> From Release 4.3.1, object group is only supported on ASR 9000 Enhanced Ethernet Line Card (aka Typhoon) and newer Tomahawk.
+> **Note**: From Release 4.3.1, object group is only supported on ASR 9000 Enhanced Ethernet Line Card (aka Typhoon) and newer Tomahawk.
+Do not use object-groups on Trident LCs.

 ## Configuring network object-group
 ```cisco